 Sharron believes everyone is developing their inner artist.
 They just need a little help taping into that creative part of oneself.

-When Sharron is not creating art, she enjoys good company, good food and lots of wine.
+When Sharron is not creating art, she enjoys good company, good food, dancing and lots of fun.